 - In ZDCSYSIN, set

 - Specify the list of zRemote addresses in

 - Restart the zDC.

 The bootstrap component and/or zLocal creates a log directory and log files in its working directory.
-It defaults to the home directory specified in the user ID's RACF z/OS Unix segment, so write permissions are required for this location
+It defaults to the home directory specified in the user ID's RACF z/OS Unix segment, so write permissions are required for location